 Episcopal Farmworker Ministry responds to the physical, emotional, social, and spiritual needs of farmworkers and their families, and actively supports opportunities for them to become self-directive.
 We seek to minister to farmworkers in three principal ways:

 - through direct services

-- through development and support of programs that work towards the empowerment of farmworkers and increases the level of interaction between farmworkers and the public
+- through development and support of programs that work toward the empowerment of farmworkers and increase the level of interaction between farmworkers and the public

 - through farmworker leadership development, advocacy, and education aimed toward a systematic change of agricultural policy at local and state levels.